portkey-cloud/aws-clj-sdk/README.md

 -------------------------
 portkey.aws.lambda/list-functions
 ([] [list-functions-request])
-  <p>Returns a list of your Lambda functions.
+  Returns a list of your Lambda functions.
 For each function, the response includes the function configuration information.
-You must use <a>GetFunction</a> to retrieve the code for your function.</p> <p>This operation requires permission for the <code>lambda:ListFunctions</code> action.</p> <p>If you are using the versioning feature, you can list all of your functions or only <code>$LATEST</code> versions.
-For information about the versioning feature, see <a href="http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html">AWS Lambda Function Versioning and Aliases</a>. </p>
+You must use GetFunction to retrieve the code for your function.
+ This operation requires permission for the lambda:ListFunctions action.
+ If you are using the versioning feature, you can list all of your functions or only $LATEST versions.
+For information about the versioning feature, see AWS Lambda Function Versioning and Aliases (http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html).

 Spec
   args: (? :portkey.aws.lambda/list-functions-request)
   ret: (and :portkey.aws.lambda/list-functions-response)